 It’s a frequent misconception which you could just let fireworks off or for just Guy Fawkes night.
 You can, in reality, let fireworks off any period of the season and any day of the week including Sundays, but you have to let off them until 11 pm.

-- December 31st (New Year’s Eve): You can let fireworks off until 1 am.
+December 31st (New Year’s Eve): You are able to let fireworks off till 1 am.

-- Chinese New Year: You can let fireworks off until 1 am.
+Chinese New Year (8th February 2016*): You are able to let fireworks off till 1 am.

 Please use courtesy to notify your neighbours.
 If you are intending on having a display.
 Even if it is not on November 5th or New Year’s Eve.

 It’s prohibited to let fireworks off on the road or public locations.
 You should only let fireworks off at a private property like your backyard or on property in which you have the landowner’s approval.

 It’s BFNT’s belief it is prohibited to allow fireworks on the beach. (fireworks not to be confused for distress flares).
 You can read the Variety of firework laws which apply from the first 2004 legislation type here: Firework Regulations 2004